-A Peer Support Specialist is someone employed in the behavioral health field with first-hand knowledge of recovery from substance use, mental illness or trauma.
+A Peer support specialist is someone with first-hand knowledge of recovery from substance use, mental and/or physical illness or trauma.

-There are Peer Support Specialists at each of our treatment sites to provide support and help you meet your needs.
-Here are a few ways that your Peer Support Specialist may be able to support you!
+There are peer support specialists at each of our treatment sites to provide support and help you meet your needs.
+Here are a few ways that your peer support specialist may be able to support you!